-The Office of the Associate Provost for Undergraduate Programs, Office of the Associate Provost for Graduate Programs, the Office of the Associate Vice Chancellor for Financial Aid, and the Office of the Dean of Students will each maintain a record of all written complaints that have been received from students, along with documentation of how the complaint was addressed.
+The Office of the Associate Provost for Undergraduate Programs, Office of the Associate Provost for Graduate Programs, the Office of the Associate Vice Chancellor for Financial Aid, the Office of the Dean of Students, and the office of the Associate Vice Chancellor for Distance Learning will each maintain a record of all written complaints that have been received from students, along with documentation of how the complaint was addressed.
 These records will be retained for a period of three years and redacted records will be available for review for any accreditation or regulatory purposes.